Each kit contains of a prepaid Australia Parcel Post approved mailing satchel and a number of collection bags.

-Each collection bag contains 10 smaller bags with clip tops and a spoon.
+Each collection bag contains 10 smaller resealable bags and a submission form.

 Each kit will cover single animal submissions to multiple flock submissions.

 - Fresh faecal samples are essential.
 The larvae hatch from the eggs rapidly and hatching reduces the accuracy of the counting techniques.

 - Samples from a freshly passed faecal deposit (still warm) are acceptable, but you should avoid collecting faeces that have been in contact with dirt or grass.
 If possible, samples are best collected directly from the rectum.